Skip to content

 🎯 Key Takeaways

-• Ansible is agentless — it connects over SSH, requiring no software installation on the target nodes.
-This means zero maintenance overhead on managed servers and instant onboarding for new infrastructure.
+• Ansible is agentless — it connects over SSH requiring no software installation on managed nodes.
+Zero maintenance overhead on servers, instant onboarding for new infrastructure, and a smaller security footprint than agent-based tools.

-• Use block/rescue/always for error handling in any playbook that modifies production state.
-Without it, a single failure leaves your fleet in a split-brain configuration that's painful to debug.
+• Use block/rescue/always for any playbook that modifies persistent state.
+Without error handling, a failed migration on server 3 of 20 leaves your fleet in split-brain configuration with no automatic recovery and no notification.

 ⚠ Common Mistakes to Avoid